-Object recognition offers relevant information more closely matching a user's immediate context and environment [80, 163].
-Most approaches rely on markers [32, 108, 135, 215, 218] or special-purpose tags [156, 304].
+Object recognition offers relevant information more closely matching a user's immediate context and environment [80, 164].
+Most approaches rely on markers [32, 109, 136, 216, 219] or special-purpose tags [157, 305].
 These offer robust recognition, but ultimately require every object to be instrumented.
 Further, these approaches approximate whether an object is nearby, and not when it is truly grasped or handled.
-Prior work has also leveraged acoustics to recognize objects [31, 43, 200].
-For example, Ward et al. [281] built a worn necklace equipped with an accelerometer and a microphone to classify workshop tools, although the approach was susceptible to background noise.
+Prior work has also leveraged acoustics to recognize objects [31, 43, 201].
+For example, Ward et al. [282] built a worn necklace equipped with an accelerometer and a microphone to classify workshop tools, although the approach was susceptible to background noise.

 Wearable devices are also increasingly being used for object sensing and recognition.
-Maekawa et al. [166, 167] utilized magnetic sensors and hand-worn coils to identify objects based on magnetic field changes.
-MagnifiSense [276] offered a similar approach, using three magneto-inductive sensors to identify objects during regular operation.
-Magnetic induction relies heavily on proximate contact between the sensor and the object, which is affected by posture, hand orientation, or even the inherent magnetic noise present in the human body.
+Maekawa et al. [167, 168] utilized magnetic sensors and hand-worn coils to identify objects based on magnetic field changes.
+MagnifiSense [277] offered a similar approach, using three magneto-inductive sensors to identify objects during regular operation.
+Magnetic induction relies heavily on proximate contact between the sensor and the object, which is affected by posture, hand orientation, or even the inherent electromagnetic noise absorbed by the body.
 It is also possible to characteristically identify objects solely based on unintentionally emitted electromagnetic (EM) noise.
-EMISpy [302] detects different types of monitors and LCD screens by touching a screen surface while simultaneously holding a handheld EM sensor.
+EMISpy [303] detects different types of monitors and LCD screens by touching a screen surface while simultaneously holding a handheld EM sensor.